 The Pope John Paul II Award is a faith achievement award for young people between the age of 16 and 18.
 It is non-competitive, inclusive, flexible and voluntary.

 The Award enables participants to take an active part in the life of their Church – in the life of their community and society.
 It enables young people become more aware of the teaching and role of the Catholic Church in the world and to engage at a deep level with Christ.

 The Award is committed to helping young people enhance their spiritual, physical, emotional and social development through participation in school, parish and community activities.
-As well as the feeling of personal achievement that a participant will gain from taking part in the Award, participation will help to show future employers and educators that an Award participant demonstrates they can make an ongoing commitment to a task and goal.
+As well as the feeling of personal achievement that a participant will gain from taking part in the Award, participation will help demonstrate the young person’s commitment to a task and goal.

 Who is the Award for?

 The Pope John Paul II Award is for anyone between the age of 16 and 18.
 The Award is run by the Diocese and is suitable for:

 - Students in Year 13 in Northern Ireland